bogdan/blog/_posts/2012-07-30-postgresql-full-text-search-solr.markdown

 It makes both approaches more complex as business logic becomes more complex.

 But in case of Solr this is not the only one thing to care.
 With database size growth you gain more problems.
 Solr index do not have that nice migration mechanism and dump transfer tools as Relational databases.
+Keeping this search index in sync with database data is always your responsibility.